homermultitext/hmt-archive/docs/index.md

 Prerequisites:  [sbt](https://www.scala-sbt.org/)

+Update `library.cex` in the `archive` directory for each published release.

 From from the root directory of this repository, open an sbt console (`sbt console`).
 Load the interactive script for generating releases:

     :load release.sc